-Welcome to the California Center for Population Research (CCPR), UCLA’s campuswide interdiscipinary center for population-related research.
-CCPR was established in 1998 and, since 2001, has been supported by a center grant (R24HD041022) from the National Institute of Child Health and Human Development (NICHD).
-CCPR is also very grateful to both NICHD (5T32HD007545), NIA (1T32AG033533)and NIGMS (5T32GM084903) for training grants for our graduate students and to UCLA and other funders for their ongoing support.
+Welcome to the California Center for Population Research (CCPR), UCLA’s campus-wide interdisciplinary center for population-related research.
+CCPR was established in 1998 and, since 2001, has been supported by a center grant (P2CHD041022) from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
+CCPR is also very grateful to NICHD (T32HD007545) for the training grant for our graduate students and to UCLA and other funders for their ongoing support.

-As director, I am very fortunate to be able to work with two outstanding Associate Directors: Jennie Brand, Associate Director for Training and Dora Costa, Associate Director for Development.
-CCPR also benefits from a wonderful staff, headed by the Assistant Director Lucy Shao, which includes Wendy Tieu, Yvette Villarreal-Ponce, David Ash, and Andrew Hicks.
+As Director, I am very fortunate to work with two outstanding Associate Directors: Jennie Brand, Associate Director for Training and Development, and Patrick Heuveline, Associate Director of Research Services.
+CCPR benefits from a wonderful staff, headed by the Assistant Director Lucy Shao, which includes Ana Ramirez, Steven Johnson, Edward Moss, Michael Tzen.

 Judith A. Seltzer